Robinlovelace/foss4g22/README.md

 # Results

-We have found that jittering leads to more spatially diffuse representations of OD datasets than the common approach to desire lines that go from and to zone centroids.
+Jittering leads to more spatially diffuse representations of OD datasets than the common approach to desire lines that go from and to zone centroids.
 We have used the approach to add value to numerous OD datasets for projects based in Ireland, Norway, Portugal, New Zealand and beyond.
-For instance, Fig. shows the difference between desire lines with centroids approach and the jittering approach.
+Figure @ref(fig:lisbon1) shows the difference between desire lines with centroids approach and the jittering approach.

 <img src="README_files/figure-gfm/jitteredoverview-1.png" title="\label{poltlisbon}Trips represented with desire lines from centroids and with jittering, for Lisbon (Portugal)" alt="\label{poltlisbon}Trips represented with desire lines from centroids and with jittering, for Lisbon (Portugal)" width="50%" style="display: block; margin: auto;" /><img src="README_files/figure-gfm/jitteredoverview-2.png" title="\label{poltlisbon}Trips represented with desire lines from centroids and with jittering, for Lisbon (Portugal)" alt="\label{poltlisbon}Trips represented with desire lines from centroids and with jittering, for Lisbon (Portugal)" width="50%" style="display: block; margin: auto;" />